uswds/uswds-site/_components/preview-list.md

       <h4>Accessibility</h4>
       <ul class="usa-content-list">
         <li><strong>Use the proper ARIA role.</strong> Use unordered lists and list items.
 Use a <code>ul</code> for a card group and an <code>li</code> for each card.
 This allows screen readers to enumerate the items in the card group and allows shortcuts between list items.</li>
-        <li><strong>Use the appropriate heading level for your page.</strong> Update heading levels based on the content of your page to make sure featured content headings are in the correct logical outline order.</li>
+        <li><strong>Use the appropriate heading level for your page.</strong> Update heading levels based on the content of your page to make sure preview list headings are in the correct logical outline order.</li>
       </ul>
       <h4 class="usa-heading">Implementation</h4>
-      <h5 id="component-variants">Featured Content variants</h5>
+      <h5 id="component-variants">Preview List variants</h5>
       <table class="usa-table--borderless site-table-responsive site-table-simple" aria-labelledby="component-variants">
         <thead>
           <tr>